Penstemon

-Penstemon /ˈpɛnstᵻmən/, the beardtongues, is a large genus of roughly 280 species of flowering plants native mostly to the Nearctic, but with a few species also found in the North American portion of the Neotropics.
+Penstemon /ˈpɛnstᵻmən/, the beardtongues, is a large genus of roughly 280 species of flowering plants native to North America from northern Canada to Central America.
 It is the largest genus of flowering plants endemic to North America.
+As well as being the scientific name, penstemon is also widely used as a common name for all Penstemon species alongside beardtongues.

 Formerly placed in the family Scrophulariaceae by the Cronquist system, new genetic research has placed it in the vastly expanded family Plantaginaceae.
+The total number of species is uncertain due to ongoing research into if some of the named species are actually subspecies or misidentifications of already identified species.

+Description

 They have opposite leaves, partly tube-shaped, and two-lipped flowers and seed capsules.
 The most distinctive feature of the genus is the prominent staminode, an infertile stamen.
-The staminode takes a variety of forms in the different species; while it is typically a long straight filament extending to the mouth of the corolla, some are longer and extremely hairy, giving the general appearance of an open mouth with a fuzzy tongue protruding and inspiring the common name beardtongue.
+The staminode takes a variety of forms in the different species; while it is typically a long straight filament extending to the mouth of the corolla, some are longer and extremely hairy, giving the general appearance of an open mouth with a fuzzy tongue protruding and inspiring the common name of "beardtongue".

 Most penstemons form a durable woody stem (a caudex) and have persistent basal leaves, but some are fully deciduous perennials, the remainder being shrubs or subshrubs.
-Heights can range from 10 cm to as much as 3 metres.
-Along with their variable growth forms the penstemons have highly variable leaves, often with differnet leaf shapes on different parts of the same plant.
-Some species have highly reduced needle like leaves and others broad and rounded leaves, with their texture also running the range of hairy to smooth/glaborous.
+Heights can range from 10 cm to as much as 3 meters.
+Along with their variable growth forms the penstemons have highly variable leaves, often with different leaf shapes on different parts of the same plant.
+Some species have highly reduced needle like leaves and others broad and rounded leaves, with their texture also running the range of hairy to smooth/glabrous.
 In the view of penstemon expert Robert Nold the defining evolutionary characteristic of the genus is adaptation to drought, as demonstrated by their numbers and diversity in the interior west of North America.